gorsuch/datalogger/Readme.md

 # DataLogger (alpha - API should be considered unstable)
 A simple structured data logger.
 Pass it a hash, and it takes care of storing it to the data sink of your choice (currently stdout, though plugins are on the way).

-Inspiration largely comes from ["The Twelve-Factor App"](http://www.12factor.net/) by Adam Wiggins, Mark McGranaghan's ["Logs as Data"](https://github.com/relevance/clojure-conj/blob/master/2011-slides/mark-mcgranaghan-logs-as-data.pdf) talk, and various internal logging experiments at [Heroku](http://heroku.com).
+Inspiration largely comes from ["The Twelve-Factor App"](http://www.12factor.net/) by Adam Wiggins, Mark McGranaghan's ["Logs as Data"](https://github.com/relevance/clojure-conj/blob/master/2011-slides/mark-mcgranaghan-logs-as-data.pdf) talk, and various experiments at [Heroku](http://heroku.com).

 ## Usage
 ### The most obvious way: